abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/21-dashboards/README.md

 * I organized Wazuh dashboard work into reusable project folders
 * I documented the purpose and value of dashboard engineering in a SOC
-* I prepared three dashboard subprojects for separate detailed implementation
+* I completed three dashboard subprojects for separate practical use cases
-* I aligned visualization work with practical SOC analyst use cases
+* I aligned visualization work with practical SOC analyst needs
 * I preserved both the learning context and the reusable dashboard export model

 ---